prisma/text-editors/README.md

 This package exports a bunch of batteries-included code editors for Typescript, JSON, SQL & Prisma Schemas.
 The goal is to be a zero-configuration component that is quick to load and that you just dump into your codebase so it "just works".

+### Demo

+A demo of the editors is [here](https://qc.prisma-adp.vercel.app).
+Note that these editors were built for the [Prisma Data Platform](https://cloud.prisma.io)'s Query Console, so head over there to see them in action in a real app.

 ### Installation

 ```